 Not Allowing You to Change Doctors

-The Georgia Workers’ Compensation laws allow you to make one change to your primary physician or panel of physicians.
-You are within your rights to request a change; however, sometimes an employer may not allow you to do so.
+As the Georgia State Board of Workers’ Compensation Bill of Rights outlines, you can make one change to your primary physician or panel of physicians.
+You are within your rights to request a change; however, sometimes, an employer may not allow you.
 This is something you should immediately bring to the attention of your workers’ compensation attorney.